Fred A. Macke, Jr.

 The Campbell County Judge-Executive appointed Fred A. Macke, Jr. to the NKWD Board of Commissioners for the first time in September 2004.
 He was most recently appointed to an additional four-year term running from June 17, 2020, through August 26, 2024.

-The Board voted in January 2023 for Mr. Macke to serve as Vice-Chair for a one-year term.
-Mr. Macke has served three previous one-year terms as Vice-Chair, four one-year terms as Chair, six one-year terms as Secretary, and one term as Treasurer.
+The Board voted in January 2024 for Mr. Macke to serve as Chair for a one-year term.
+Mr. Macke has served four previous one-year terms as Vice-Chair, four one-year terms as Chair, six one-year terms as Secretary, and one term as Treasurer.

 Fred Macke was born and raised in Northern Kentucky.
 He is a Brokerage Senior Vice President with Colliers International.
 As Brokerage Senior Vice President, he is responsible for the leasing and sale of office and office/warehouse buildings throughout the Greater Cincinnati and Northern Kentucky area.
 Because of his vast experience, Fred is often consulted by local media representatives on issues relating to the local commercial real estate market.